-Date of protested game:
+Date of Protested Game:

-Name of opposing team:
+Name of Opposing Team:

-Name of opposing team manager:
+Name of Opposing Team Manager:

-Playing site:
+Playing Site:

-Division of play: Women's Men's Co-ed Draft

-Conference (day of week and age division):
+Conference (day of week):

-Rule violated
+Division of Play: Men's Women's Age Group: Draft: or Competitive:

+Your Team's Skill Rating Average (if known) Classification

+Opposing Team's Skill Rating Average (if known) Classification

+Rule(s) Believed to Have Been Violated:

-Details, information and conditions pertinent to the decision to protest:
+Details, Information and Conditions Pertinent to the Decision to Protest:

-Expected outcome:
+Section () morning of the control o

+Desired, or Expected, Outcome:

-Check if appasing team manager knows that this protest is being filed
+Check if opposing team manager knows this protest is being filed.

-Umpire's name:
+Umpire's Name (if known):

-Scorekeeper's name:
+Scorekeeper's Name (if known):

-Scorekcoper s name.

-Signature of person making protest:

-Printed name of person making protest:

-Team name:
+Person Submitting Protest:

+Corresponding Protesting Team's Name:

 League members are playing to have a good time and enjoy playing softball.
+With COOPORATION

-With COOPORATION and effective COMMUNICATION among teams, protests should be kept at a minimum.
+and effective COMMUNICATION among teams protests should be kept at a minimum.

-For a protest to be considered by the protest committee, a completed protest form must be in league president's hands within 72 hours after the completion of the protested game, or postmarked within 72 hours after completion of the protested game.
+For a protest to be considered by the protest committee, a completed protest form must be in league's Protest Committee Chairperson's hands within 72 hours after the completion of the protested game, or postmarked within 72 hours after completion of the protested game.

+Current Protest Committee Chairperson's info: Bobby Gregg -- bob_gregg@live.com or 7906 E 163rd Ter, Belton, MO 64012-1661 Ann Willkett -- doit14@aol.com or 306 Shannon Ave, Smithville, MO 64089-8271 Bill Boos -- boosbill@aol.com or 1405 Cedar Ridge Cir, Raymore, MO 64083-9090

+Revised - 01-16-2024